szabgab/rust.code-maven.com/books/yaml/src/default-values-deserializing-yaml.md

----
-title: Set default values while deserializing YAML in Rust
+# Set default values while deserializing YAML in Rust

-timestamp: 2023-12-18T15:15:01
-author: szabgab
-published: true
-description: Some YAML files might be missing some value.
+Some YAML files might be missing some value.
 In some cases we might want to set default values in the deserialized struct.
-tags:
-    - YAML
-    - default
-    - serde
----

-We saw how to [read a deserialize a simple YAML into a struct](/read-simple-yaml).
+We saw how to [read a deserialize a simple YAML into a struct](./read-simple-yaml.md).
 What happens if some of the fields we are expecting in the YAML file are missing?

 For the following example we created a `struct` like this